Why some brands haunt you like a song you can’t stop humming? The answer is salience—the science of being remembered when it matters most.

 Case Study 1 — Coca-Cola Red (Owning a Color)

 Coca-Cola didn’t just choose red randomly—it weaponized it.
 Every touchpoint, from trucks to Christmas ads, is drenched in that color.
 Even Santa’s modern red outfit was co-engineered by Coke ads in the 1930s.
+Learn more about Color Psychology.

 When you think “cola,” red pops first.
 That’s salience.